THE ONLINE EXPERIENTIAL LEARNING COURSE THAT CHANGES PEOPLE'S LIVES-

 - Practice the art of savoring and self-appreciation

-The MSC program includes 8 sessions of 3 hours each plus a 4 hour retreat (a total of 28 hours).
+The MSC training program includes 8 sessions plus a 4 hour retreat.
+We learn at least 2 or 3 new skills in each and every session!
 Before registering, please check the schedule.
 Participants should plan to attend every session and practice mindfulness and self-compassion at least 20-30 minutes per day throughout the program.

 Program activities include...